rfjakob/gocryptfs-website/docs/comparison.md

 Other Projects
 ==============

-There are several open-source file encryption solutions available.
+There are several open-source file encryption solutions for Linux available.
+In contrast to disk-encryption software that operate on whole disks (TrueCrypt, dm-crypt etc), file encryption operates on individual files that can be backed up or synchronised easily.

-This page tries to help to find the right one for your use case:
+This page compares:

 * [gocryptfs](https://nuetzlich.net/gocryptfs/) (this project), aspiring successor of EncFS
 * [EncFS](https://github.com/vgough/encfs), mature with known security issues